spectra-glitch/ReversaTron/README.md

 # ReversaTron
-ReversaTron records icoming audio, then plays the recorded audio back in reverse.
-The input can be crossfaded into and out of the reversed platback.
+ReversaTron records incoming audio, then plays the recorded audio back in reverse.
+The input can be crossfaded into and out of the reversed playback.

 # Notes